 The Events List displays system events and related attributes.
 From here you can manage the number of processes assigned to an Event, their priority, and maximum size.
 The checkbox to the left of each Event enables the pause/resume toggle.

 Note: Event-level management capabilities described below are licensable separately from the base CIC platform.
-Contact your Cleo sales team for more information.
+To learn more about the Workload Prioritizer or to see a live demo, please contact Cleo Sales -- https://www.cleo.com/contact

 The Events section has these columns: